rameez1822/my-first-project-2/readme.md

 # Fitness First Gym

 As my first project i choose one of the suggested idea of building a gym website.
-Training and working out is somthing that i like alot
+Training and working out is something that everybody should take seriously.
-So for my first project i wanted to creat a good user expeience which can inspire users to sign up and start working out and avail the benefits
-Gym & excercise
+So for my first project i wanted to creat a good user expeience which can inspire users to sign up and start working out and avail the benefits of Gym & excercise

- ## Demo
-A live demo can be found [here](https://rameez1822.github.io/).

 # UX

 This is a static gym website with simple and sleek design.
 The whole purpose of creating this site is to provide a simple interface and decent design to make it